How to Troubleshoot a Hot Tub Pump and Motor

 2. Pressure Troubles

 If you notice you have low or high filter pressure when running your pump, there are many possible causes that are all easy to troubleshoot and repair yourself.
 In most cases, it simply because the hot tub needs a good cleaning.
 Many parts such as the jets, the skimmer basket or even the impeller could be clogged by dirt and debris.
-Shut off your hot tub and give it the good cleaning it deserves before you start the pump again.
+Shut off your hot tub and give it a good cleaning with hot tub cleaner before you start the pump again.

 3. Motor Turns On and Off

 This can often be a symptom of a more serious problem.
 In most cases, it means that there is an electrical problem or the motor itself is overheating.
 If this is the case, your pump’s motor could be going bad or, at the very least, the wiring that moves power to the unit.
-In order to repair this problem, you will need some knowledge of electricity and the proper tools.
+In order to repair this problem, first use a multimeter test the wiring and components.
+Once you locate the problem, you will need some knowledge of electricity and the proper tools.
 In most cases, wiring must be repaired or replaced or you may even need a brand new motor.

 4. Motor is Running but Nothing is Happening